corintxt/crypto-gender-investigation/Crypto-gender.md

 *Genderize documentation example*

-We then merged the dataset of genderized names with the dataset of usernames and commits, creating a new dataset [**LINK?**] of code commits with predicted gender grouped by organization, from which the conclusions in this article are drawn.
+We then merged the dataset of genderized names with the dataset of usernames and commits, creating a new dataset [**LINK**] of code commits with predicted gender grouped by organization, from which the conclusions in this article are drawn.

 Before examining the conclusions it should be noted that [gender is complicated](https://www.huffingtonpost.ca/2017/05/10/understanding-gender-identity_n_16542822.html): Having a name that is parsed as female does not equate to being a woman and vice versa.
 The male/female binary is itself a reductive way to examine gender, so these findings only give a fuzzy representation of the gender identity of blockchain developers.

 ## What we found

-In total we scraped data on 1,029,456 code commits across 100 projects.
-Of these, 692,741 were made by people with male-identified names, and only 48,289 were made by people with female-identified names.
-The remaining 288,426 commits were made by users who did not provide a real name, or (in a smaller number of cases) provided a name that could not be parsed as a given gender.
+In total we scraped data on 1,026,804 code commits across 100 projects.
+Of these, 691,134 were made by people with male-identified names, and only 47,678 were made by people with female-identified names.
+The remaining 287,992 commits were made by users who did not provide a real name, or (in a smaller number of cases) provided a name that could not be parsed as a given gender.

-This means that in total, GitHub users with female names account for **less than 5 percent** of the commits to the top 100 cryptocurrency priojects—**4.69 percent** to be exact.
+This means that in total, GitHub users with female names account for **less than 5 percent** of the commits to the top 100 cryptocurrency priojects—**4.64 percent** to be exact.

-GitHub users with male names make **67.3 percent** of the commits to the top 100 cryptocurrency projects, with the remaining **28 percent** made by developers of unknown gender.
+GitHub users with male names make **67.3 percent** of the commits to the top 100 cryptocurrency projects, with the remaining **28.05 percent** made by developers of unknown gender.

 ![gender_commits](/home/corin/Dropbox/CODE/RC/Crypto-Scraper/images/gender_commits_1.png)